KatherineMichel/stanford-code-in-place-final-project/README.md

 ### Milestone 4- Run the Bot via GitHub Actions (Proof of Concept)

-* Create a GitHub Action that can cache the downloaded photo so the bot can be run from GitHub
+* Create a GitHub Action that can run the program solely via GitHub

 ### Milestone 5- Publish